christopheraue/christopheraue.net/design/_posts/2014-04-09-em-layout-font-size-scaling-factor.md

 ---
 title: 'em Units In Layouts: Font-Size As Global Scaling Factor'
-excerpt: Text is the main reason why websites exist.
-So, there is a good reason to subordinate scales in a layout to the size of the font.
-The CSS unit `em` helps.
-meta_description: Text is the main reason why websites exist.
+summary: Text is the main reason why websites exist.
 So, there is a good reason to subordinate scales in a layout to the size of the font.
 The CSS unit `em` helps.
 redirect_from: /2014/04/09/em-layout-font-size-scaling-factor
 ---